SpeedyWeather/SpeedyWeather.jl/docs/src/lowertriangularmatrices.md

 - Matrix indexing, by denoting two indices, column and row `[l, m, ..]`
 - Vector/flat indexing, by denoting a single index `[lm, ..]`.

-The double or matrix index works as expected
+The matrix index works as expected

 ```@repl LowerTriangularMatrices
+L

 L[2, 2]
 ```
-But the single index skips the zero entries in the upper triangle, i.e.
+But the single index skips the zero entries in the upper triangle, i.e. a `2, 2` index points to the same element as the index `6`
 ```@repl LowerTriangularMatrices
-L[4]
+L[6]
 ```
 which, important, is different from single indices of an `AbstractMatrix`
 ```@repl LowerTriangularMatrices
-Matrix(L)[4]
+Matrix(L)[6]
 ```
+which would point to the first element in the upper triangle (hence zero).

 In performance-critical code a single index should be used, as this directly maps to the index of the underlying data vector.
-The double index is somewhat slower as it first has to be converted to the corresponding single index.
+The matrix index is somewhat slower as it first has to be converted to the corresponding single index.

 Consequently, many loops in SpeedyWeather.jl are build with the following structure